Guigui031/Guigui031.github.io/src/content/projects/metadata-curation-llm.md

 ## Project Context

-This project was developed in collaboration with a Mila-affiliated M.Sc. student to support research on using Large Language Models in the screening phase of systematic reviews - a critical step in academic research methodology.
+This project was developed in collaboration with a Mila - Quebec Artificial Intelligence Institute affiliated M.Sc. student to support research on using Large Language Models in the screening phase of systematic reviews - a critical step in academic research methodology.

 ## Project Objectives